rememberSoftwares/yacana/README.md

 What's happening above?
 * First, we instantiated an Agent with the `llama3:8b` model.
 You might need to update that depending on what LLM you downloaded from Ollama ;
-* Second, we instanciated a Task ;
+* Second, we instantiated a Task ;
 * Third, we asked that the Task be solved ;

 ℹ️ For easing the learning curve the default logging level is INFO.
 It will show what is going on in Yacana.
 Note that not ALL intermediary prompts are shown.